-Students contribute regularly to the Student Relief Fund to provide emergency assistance to fellow students through the regular offering in chapel and designated gifts.
+Students contribute to the Student Relief Fund in chapel on the first Tuesday and Thursday of every month.
+This fund provides emergency assistance to fellow students.
 The office of Financial Aid selects recipients of student aid money received by Mid-America.